leonardodeglinnocenti/makeYourChoice/README.md

 2. To create a new survey it's necessary to verify whether the category already exists or not.
 If it doesn't exist, you can create it by pressing Manage categories.
 If it exists, you can select it from a list during the creation of the survey.
 3. After creating a survey, you can add questions to it by pressing Add Questions.
 4. After adding questions, you can add choices to each question by pressing Add Choices.
+5. To make the survey visible in the homepage of interested users it's necessary to press the "Mark Ready" button, that also allow users to take it.

 ### Manage surveys
 1. To manage surveys, you can press the Manage surveys page to see the list of surveys that you have created.